Galeria-Kaufhof/galeria-kaufhof.github.io/_drafts/setting-up-a-scala-sbt-multi-project-with-cassandra-connectivity-and-migrations.md

     }

-Now, there is one thing that needs to be done which is actually outside of the scope of code, and that is creating the keyspace.
+Now, there is one thing that needs to be done which is actually outside of the scope of our code, and that is creating the keyspace.
 Please do this manually using the `cqlsh`:

     CREATE KEYSPACE IF NOT EXISTS test WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1 };